code34/armago_x64/README.md

-# armago
+# Armago

-Arma Golang Extension
+Arma Golang Extension 64 bits

 The minimal requirement to build a good & nice GOLANG .dll or .so extension with ARMA3 :)